 It was Haloween and a full moon, and massive hail storm came through parts of Brisbane, Gold Coast, and Ipswich.
 It seems the worst hit location was Springfield Lakes.
 So what do you do if your solar panels have been smashed by hail?

 As of 9 am on Monday 2nd of November, we have received multiple calls requesting quotes about hail damaged panels from:

 - Springfield Lakes

-Need Someone to come out and check your system?
-Give us a call today on 07 3268 3836 and we’ll get you back on track.
+Need a Quote to replace your hail damaged solar panels?
+Give us a call on 07 3268 3836

 Check your System

 - The first place to check is your inverter screen.
 A hail damaged solar panel will usually cause a “fault to earth”.
 In other words, power will flow from the panels to your roof.
 Inverters have in-built smarts that can let you know when there is a ground fault- or an earth fault.
 If there is a ground fault light on your inverter, you most likely have hail damaged panels.

 - If you have online monitoring, log into your app or online monitoring.
 Each inverter brand has different fault codes.

 - Fronius has a 457 fault code for an Earth Fault.